deanilvincent/ASP.NET-Core2.1-WebAPI-and-Angular6-Login-with-Register-SPA/README.md

+# ASP.NET-Core2.1 WebAPI and Angular6 Login with Register SPA

+Creating basic Login and Register for Angular that connects to ASP.NET Core Web API that uses JWT (Json Web Tokens) as the authentication security.

-# Project Installed Packages Overview
+## Project Installed Packages Overview

 - ASP.NET Core Web API Installed Packages